HITK-TECH-Community/Community-Website/backend/docs/auth.md

 ![diagram](images/jwt.jpg)
 <br>
+JWT consists of three parts headers , payload and signature.
+<b>Header</b> - This contains the type of token and the algorith used for signing.
+<b>Payload</b> - This contains different types of claims like registerd , private and public claims.
+We should avoid putting any sensitive information in the header and payload part unless it is encrypted.
+<b>Signature</b> - For creating signature we need encoded header , encoded payload and a secret .
-The user submits the login data which is collected by the server and using these data. it generates a JSON Web Token which takes { payload , SECRET_KEY , expiresIn parameters .
-This token is then passed to the client side where it is used every time the client makes any kind of request to the server .
-The server validates the token , if it matches then the client gets the response otherwise error is thrown.
+The user submits the login data which is collected by the server and using these data it generates a JSON Web Token.
+This token is then passed to the client side at every subsequent request made to protected route .
+The server validates the token , if it matches then the client gets the access otherwise error is thrown.

 ###### ERROR RESPONSE
 - If header is invalid or missing: